-If Rocks Could Sing by Leslie McGuirk
+If Rocks Could Sing, an alphbet book by Leslie McGuirk

 It is almost impossible to walk along an oceanside beach without noticing something special.
 We’ve seen all sorts of shells, crabs, barnacles, mussels and the occasional tiny fish.
 When we venture further afield, we’ve been excited to spot starfish, sand dollars, jellyfish and more.
 I love beachcombing – especially with young children.

 In If Rocks Could Sing: A Discovered Alphabet , Leslie McGuirk shows us treats that many of us could completely overlook when exploring a shoreline.
 Ms. McGuirk is an avid observer and, over many years, has amassed an exciting collection.
 She has gathered together all sorts of eye-catching and intriguing rocks.
 She has one for every letter of the alphabet as well as a bird, a couch potato, a dog, an elephant…

 Young children will thoroughly enjoy exploring If Rocks Could Sing and are certain to want their own collection of intriguing rocks.
 Share this with children aged three and up and you’re sure to be setting off on your own quest for rocks that sing.

 If Rocks Could Sing: A Discovered Alphabet at Amazon.com